cutaway-security/ics-summit-2025-osint-workshop/task2.md

 * Are we missing sectors?
 * Can you find other mapping resources for these and other sectors?

+### AI Analysis Query

+Using an AI tool, run the following query to help identify areas of focus.
+These results should be used to help organize your thoughts and also remind you of some of the online resources you may have forgotten or did not know about.
+Modify this statement by changing `chicken ranches` to a different area of focus and `Texas` to the geolocation of your choice.

+> Provide me recommendations for online mapping resources to understand the distribution of large chicken ranches in Texas

+## Industrial Resource Maps and Data Sites

 ### Electrical

 * [ARCGIS.com](https://www.arcgis.com/index.html){:target="_blank"} - interactive maps